Molalla Train Park (Molalla)

 The park is nestled in a residential street.
 The parking is right on the street and we didn’t have to park too far from the entrance.
 There is no sidewalk and you will be navigating dirt paths inside the park but it is stroller friendly.

-I found the website doesn’t do the place justice, but there are several videos on You Tube that give you a better sense of the experience.
+I found the website doesn’t do the place justice (although they are updating), but there are several videos on You Tube that give you a better sense of the experience.
 We definitely plan to make a visit (or two) to the park part of our summer for the next few years.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, The Ultimate Guide to Portland Family Fun will allow you to experience the awesomeness this area has to offer!